bhattlab/AWIGen2Microbiome/workflows/README.md

 The mOTU tool needs a custom database of marker genes.
-Unfortunately, you cannot download the database through the tool as of now, but maybe it will be available as a feautre in the future (see
+Unfortunately, you cannot download the database through the tool as of now, but maybe it will be available as a feature in the future (see
 [this issue](https://github.com/motu-tool/mOTUs/issues/109)).
 Instead, we can download and configure the database manually: